 Things to Do

 Although it’s only located about 10-15 minutes away from many of the city’s more centralized urban enclaves, West Nashville can certainly hold its own.
 Sylvan Park, in particular, is generally considered to be one of Nashville’s most walkable neighborhoods thanks to its concentrations of cute restaurants and shops that make up the strip running along Charlotte Avenue.
-It is here you’ll find the Richland Shopping Center as well as eateries like Hattie B’s Hot Chicken, Thistle Stop Cafe, Flip Burger and M.L.Rose Craft Beer & Burgers.
-On the south side of Sylvan Park near McCabe Golf Course and Community Center, there’s another little cluster of shops that includes Star Bagel Cafe, Edley’s Bar-B-Que and Caffe Nonna.
-The Nations is also turning heads with boutiques like The Mill and restaurants like Fifty First Kitchen & Bar and House: A Social Eatery and The Centennial.
+It is here you’ll find the Richland Shopping Center as well as eateries like Hattie B’s Hot Chicken, The Cafe at Thistle Farms, and M.L.Rose Craft Beer & Burgers.
+On the south side of Sylvan Park near McCabe Golf Course and Community Center, there’s another little cluster of shops that includes McCabe Pub, Edley’s Bar-B-Que and Park Cafe.
+The Nations is also turning heads with boutiques like The Mill and restaurants like Coco’s Italian Market, Red Bicycle and The Centennial.

 For some fresh air and exercise, the Richland Creek Greenway offers 5 miles worth of paved pedestrian and cyclist trails that offer scenic views of the babbling Richland Creek.
 Other parks in West Nashville include Charlotte Park and the Nations’ England Park and West Park.